The Craziest Met Gala Moments You Didn’t See

 — John Boyega (@JohnBoyega) May 8, 2018

 One of the best things about the Met Gala is how it never fails to bring random celebrities together.
-John Boyega proved that with this video that shows the Star Wars actor with date and Black Panther star Letitia Wright, Michael B. Jordan, Lena Waithe, Diddy, and wait, is that Frances McDormand?
+John Boyega proved this with a video that shows the Star Wars actor with date and Black Panther star Letitia Wright, Michael B. Jordan, Lena Waithe, and Diddy.
+Wait, is that Frances McDormand?
 Why yes, yes it is.

 2 Chainz Proposed